 Going into the film, I was a little worried I might be in for another earnest retelling of history, placing a flawless can-do woman at the centre of an otherwise male-dominated chapter of World War II trivia.
 But while Liang’s film certainly does highlight the real contributions of the many forgotten women who joined up and gave their lives as Women Airforce Service Pilots during the conflict, it never forgets its DNA as a genre film.
 This isn’t a biopic or historically factual story — although gremlin lore was real among World War II pilots, as Liang discovered during her research.

 “They’re an actual thing,” she said.
 “Some local pilots swear that they’re for real and draw diagrams the same way that people talk about aliens.
 It’s a cultural phenomenon.
-But when you think of our favorite monsters from horror movies like Alien or Predator, they all have a deeper significance and a deeper abject nightmarish feeling in our gut, and I like to think that this gremlin is another monster to add to that canon.”
+But when you think of our favourite monsters from horror movies like Alien or Predator, they all have a deeper significance and a deeper abject nightmarish feeling in our gut, and I like to think that this gremlin is another monster to add to that canon.”